Bedroom Ideas. Design & Décor Guide

 Bedroom design ideas for a comfortable, stylish space

 Our bedrooms are where we spend most of our time, meaning that the quality of these rooms’ surroundings can really impact how we start and end every single day.
-Making sure your bedroom is fabulous matters, so we’ve brought together a host of tips to make sure you get a look that suits you down to a tee.
+Making sure your curtain option, bedding, rug and cushions are fabulous matters, so we’ve brought together a host of tips to make sure you get a look that suits you down to a tee.

 One of the most popular design trends in recent years has been the vintage look.
 Vintage fashion is generally seen as anything that’s less than 100 years old, but that is particularly representative of the era it comes from (as opposed to retro fashion, which is more to do with pop culture).